Feedback

 #define THREAD1_PRIORITY 4

 4. Create the functions for the two threads.
-The functions should run the function shared_code_section() in a while-loop. shared_code_section() should be commented out in thread1 for now.
+The functions should run the function shared_code_section() in a while-loop. shared_code_section() should be commented out in thread1 for now as shown below.

 void thread0(void)